Shared tour vs Self-drive tour

 - You need to possess a driving license that must be valid and the license class suitable for the vehicle you rent.

 - You have to be aware of roads and weather conditions before starting the tour.

 - You have to book a self-drive tour for at least 3 days.

 - It can be exhausting to drive by yourself on the entire tour.
-Here in Iceland, the roads are long and you can rarely found a town or a gas station to stop and relax for a bit.
+Here in Iceland, the roads are long and you can rarely find a town or a gas station to stop and relax for a bit.

 - Also, you cannot stop on the side of the road or wherever you want.
 There are designated places for stops.

 - As the tour does not include meals you should plan where you want to eat or buy some food in advance as in Iceland the supermarkets close earlier than in other countries.

-If you want to save some money while travelling, then a shared tour is a good option for travelling cheap and making wonderful memories.
+If you want to save some money while travelling, then a shared tour is a good option for travelling cheaply and making wonderful memories.
 A shared tour will cost you less than a self-drive tour.

 You can upgrade to the private bathroom by choosing “Upgrade to a private bathroom” during the booking process.
 (The price for an upgrade is 3.000 ISK per person); Breakfast; Professional tour guide in English in a minibus; Admission fee to Vidgelmir Lave Cave; Admission fee to Krauma natural geothermal baths & spa; Free Wi-Fi on the bus.